kurapica/PLoop/README.md

 The main problem is that the default environment of all processing codes is the `_G`.
 If we can keep each codes processed in its own private environment, we can completely avoid the problem of duplicate names, and we also don't need to strictly use local to declare function or share Datas.

 In the previous example, the function that encapsulates the code is passed as argument to **PLoop**, it will be bound to a private and special **PLoop** environment and then be executed.
-Because the Lua's environmental control has significant changes from version 5.1 to version 5.2. **PLoop** used this calling style for compatibility, you will see other similar codes, such as defining a class like `class "A" (function(_ENV) end)`.
+Because the Lua's environmental control has significant changes from version 5.1 to version 5.2. **PLoop** used this calling style for compatibility, you will see other similar codes, such as defining a class like `class "A" (function(_ENV) end)`.(If you don't understand the `_ENV`, you should check the Lua 5.2 updates)

 We'll learn more benefites of this calling style in the other examples, and for the previous example:

-* The global variable belongs to this private environment.
+* The global variable declared belongs to this private environment.
 In the `_G`, the variable v cannot be accessed.

-* Feel free to use public libraries or variables such as math.random stored in `_G`, there is no performance issues since the private environment will auto-cache those variables when it is accessed.
+* Free to use the public libraries or variables such as math.random stored in `_G`, there is no performance issues since the private environment will auto-cache those variables when it is accessed.

 * You can directly access the **List** class, **PLoop** has public namespaces, the public namespaces can be accessed by all **PLoop** environments without **import**, the default public namespaces are **System**, **System.Collections** and **System.Threading**, we'll learn more about the them at later.